commonhaus/commonhaus.github.io/site/about/branding.md

 - Use sentence case for headings and titles.
 - Maintain a professional yet approachable tone.
 - Be concise and clear, avoiding jargon when possible.
-- Focus on inclusivity and respect for all members of the open-source community.
+- Focus on inclusivity and respect for all members of the open source community.

 ## Contact